stschulte/puppet-hpom/README.md

 ### om\_fsmon

-The om\_fsmon type is used to control filesystem monitor thresholds for the HP System Infrastructure SPI.
-The Infrastrutcture SPI allows to define thresholds overwrites with the agent config variables SpaceUtilWarningThreshold, SpaceUtilMinorThreshold, SpaceUtilMajorThreshold and SpaceUtilCriticalThreshold.
-The om\_fsmon type can now be used to set these config settings:
+If you use the HP System Infrastructure SPI to monitor your filesystems you can define custom thresholds on a per node basis.
+The custom thresholds are stored as agent config variables.

+The om\_fsmon type allows you to set the `SpaceUtilWarningThreshold`, `SpaceUtilMinorThreshold`, `SpaceUtilMajorThreshold` and `SpaceUtilCriticalThreshold` settings by treating mountpoint you want to monitor as a resource.

+Sample usage:

     om_fsmon { '/mnt/a':
       warning  => absent, # unset any special threshold